IMDC/webmoti-react/README.md

 ENV{SYSTEMD_WANTS}="usb-auto-wifi.service"
 ```

 Then create `# /etc/systemd/system/usb-auto-wifi.service`.
 Replace USERNAME with `imdc1` or `imdc2`.
-This service will run after the usb mounts.
+This service will run after the usb mounts. **Note: It won't run if you're plugging it in again after successfully connecting to wifi the first time**

 ```ini
 [Unit]